Santa Ana Dog Bite Attorney

 - Lost income.
 If a dog attack leaves the victim unable to work for any extended time, the plaintiff can sue for the wages lost in that time.

 - Property damage.
 If a dog attack happens to result in damage to the victim’s personal property, he or she may claim compensation for that as well.

 Dog bite cases in Orange County are usually straightforward, but victims still need reliable legal representation to handle their claims and secure fair compensation for their losses.
-The Orange County personal injury attorneys at Bentley & More, LLP have the experience and resources to help clients in Orange County recover after suffering dog bite injuries.
+The Santa Ana personal injury attorneys at Bentley & More, LLP have the experience and resources to help clients in Orange County recover after suffering dog bite injuries.
 Contact us to schedule a consultation about your dog bite claim.